 Developing novel analytical and computational tools to improve public health

-The NIHR HPRUs focus on collaboration and knowledge sharing, and play a pivotal role in maintaining and growing PHE’s scientific expertise and future workforce.
+The NIHR HPRUs focus on collaboration and knowledge sharing, and play a pivotal role in maintaining and growing UKHSA’s scientific expertise and future workforce.
 The multidisciplinary centres of excellence also deliver responsive research to tackle emerging or potential public health emergencies.

 About the NIHR

 NIHR's mission is to improve the health and wealth of the nation through research.
 The NIHR was established in 2006 and is primarily funded by the Department of Health and Social Care.

 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, the NIHR delivers and enables world-class research that transforms people’s lives, promotes economic growth and advances science.